Erb’s Palsy vs. Klumpke’s Palsy: Treatment, Doctors

 Expert Doctors

-Dr. Sarah Mitchell, MD: A pediatric neurologist at Johns Hopkins Hospital, Dr. Mitchell brings extensive experience in handling cases of upper arm nerve injuries in children.
+Dr. Sarah Mitchell, MD: A pediatric neurologist at Johns Hopkins, Dr. Mitchell brings extensive experience in handling cases of upper arm nerve injuries in children.

 Dr. Emily Roberts, MD: As a pediatric rehabilitation specialist at Mayo Clinic, Dr. Roberts focuses on helping children with upper arm nerve injuries regain strength and movement through comprehensive rehab programs.